Byron/atom-byrons-edittools/README.md

+The **Byron's EditTools** atom package provides a variety of features designed to make developers more productive.
+These are made to be intuitive and smart, thus doing automatically what you could not have done better manually.

+# Features
+* **Exapnd and Shrink**
-This atom package allows to grow and shrink your selection around the cursor(*s*) of your document, moving along its logical hierarchy.
+ - allows to grow and shrink your selection around the cursor(*s*) of your document, moving along its logical hierarchy.

 # Status: Incubation [![Build Status](https://travis-ci.org/Byron/atom-smart-expand.svg?branch=master)](https://travis-ci.org/Byron/atom-smart-expand)